sandhya698/assignment2-paladugu/AboutMe.md

 ---

 >All you need is love.
-But a little chocolate now and then doesn’t hurt. - *Charles M. Schulz*
+But a little chocolate now and then doesn’t hurt. - *Charles M. Schulz* <br>
 >A bank is a place that will lend you money if you can prove that you don’t need it. - *Bob Hope*